Title: A Battle for the Ages

 “Teacher, we know that you are a man of integrity.
 You aren’t swayed by others, because you pay no attention to who they are; but you teach the way of God in accordance with the truth.
 Is it right to pay the imperial tax to Caesar or not?
 Should we pay or shouldn’t we?”

 The phrasing of this question is amateurish to say the least.
 First of all, they butter Him up a bit too much with the complimentary preamble to the actual question by saying that He is a teacher of the truth who cannot be swayed by anybody; He always sticks to the truth.
 Then they ask if it is lawful to pay the tax to Caesar; this is the real question.
-This is a terribly unpopular tax among the Jews because it isn’t honest, as we’ve covered before.
+This is a terribly unpopular tax among the Jews because it isn’t honest.
 It is also unpopular because it isn’t a tax imposed under Jewish law, but by a foreign occupying power.
 If Jesus wants to remain popular with the crowds, He must say “no.” However, if He does that, they will report Him to the Romans, and He will be taken away in chains and not heard from again.
 At this point, they make a tactical blunder when they ask the redundant question, “Should we pay or shouldn’t we?”
 Here’s a debating tip for you, any time you are asked a question followed by a redundancy that pins you down to a yes or no answer, a trap has been set; beware.

 Jesus of course, is several steps ahead of them, and asks to see a Roman coin, asks them who is pictured there and whose inscription is on the coin and has now turned the tables on His attackers.